 - 1. Birds are an element of the Ocean SAMP area ecology; they are attracted to the area for feeding purposes, utilizing the seasonal abundance of fish and invertebrates as an important resource.
 The impact of avifauna on the overall ecology of the Ocean SAMP area is not well studied and so how bird use shapes benthic invertebrate ecology in shallow waters is not well known and is an area of further possible research. - 2.
 A variety of water birds utilize the water and air space of the Ocean SAMP region.
-Waterfowl utilizing Ocean SAMP waters include nearshore species such as geese and ducks, as well as more oceanic species such as shearwaters.
+Waterfowl utilizing Ocean SAMP waters include nearshore species such as geese and ducks, as well as more oceanic species such as shearwaters and petrels.
 Passerines (e.g., songbirds) tend to utilize Ocean SAMP air space during migrations, with Block Island serving as resting, staging or feeding site.
 Passerines also utilize Block Island for nesting and breeding purposes. - 3.
-Reinert et al. (2002) found 109 species of songbirds on Block Island during the time of spring migration and 113 species during the fall migration, with 103 of the species found during both seasons.
+Reinert et al. (2002) found 109 species of passerine songbirds birds on Block Island during the time of spring migration, and 113 species during the fall migration, and with 103 of those the species were found on Block Island during both seasons.
 Table 2.11 shows the most common passerine birds utilizing the terrestrial portion of the Ocean SAMP area (e.g., Block Island), and season(s) they are typically found on the island.
 While many species utilize Block Island as a migratory stopover, Reinert et al. (2002) found that 38% of the spring-captured species, and 21% of the fall-captured species, were species that are known to breed on Block Island.
-Reinert et al. (2002) provide greater detail on specific island habitat use by passerine birds.
+Reinert et al. (2002) provide greater detail on specific island habitat use by passerine birds, and the reader is encouraged to refer to the original document for a more detailed account.
 Actual use of marine waters are expected to be minimal, though tree swallows aoppear to utilize nearshore air space over water on a regular basis (Paton et al. 2010), perhaps for feeding purposes.

 Table 2.11.
-Common songbirds utilizing Block Island, and the season(s) in which they are found on the island, and the percent of total captures for each species (Reinert et al. 2002).
+Common passerine songbirds birds utilizing Block Island, and the season(s) in which they are found on the island, and the percent of total captures for each species (Reinert et al. 2002).